September 29, 2009

 China Cat, on the other hand, wouldn't be recorded for another year, and these early '68 versions are not only in a different key (so Garcia sings strangely) but are paired with the Eleven.

-We're fortunate to have a few Stephens from June '68, shortly after its debut.
-6/14 is the best, but these are in sbd quality.
+We're fortunate to have a few Stephens from spring '68, shortly after its debut.
+6/14 is the best, but these are in SBD quality.
 Many differences from later Stephens!

 Most of the other Aoxomoxoa debuts don't sound too different from the album versions, since they were played at the same time they were recorded.